Find out what increases the risk of developing thyroid cancer, including radiation and some types of non cancerous

 You have a higher risk if you have a family member with thyroid cancer.
-The risk is still very small because the cancer is rare.
+But the risk is still very small because the cancer is rare.

 The risk of developing thyroid cancer is estimated to be 6 to 7 times higher for people with a first degree relative with thyroid cancer, than people in the general population.
 A first degree relative is a parent, brother, sister, son or daughter.

 Familial adenomatous polyposis